-You will be given a follow-up appointment for 2 - 4 weeks after the operation and will not usually need any further appointment after this.
+You will be given a follow-up appointment for two to four weeks after the operation and will not usually need any further appointment after this.
 You can see your optician to change your glasses once you have been told to stop using your eye drops.